-Management has assessed that there are no indications of impairment on the other nonfinancial assets in 2022 and 2021 (and 2020).
+Management has assessed that there are no indications of impairment on the other nonfinancial assets in 2023 and 2022 and 2021 as discussed in Note 8 and 10 to the consolidated financial statements.

-The carrying amounts of these non-financial assets are as follows:
+The carrying amounts of these non-financial assets are disclosed in Notes 7, 8 and 10 to the consolidated financial statements.